tcvmilvv/TavaresSonoraPantanoMartinez2025.jl/docs/src/index.md

     "Plots"
 ])
 ```
+!!! warning Compatibility
-!!! warning "Compatibilidade" Ensure that you are using **Julia 1.11.2** for compatibility with the packages and scipts in the repository.
+            Ensure that you are using **Julia 1.11.2** for compatibility with the packages and scipts in the repository.

 ### Funding
 The authors acknowledge the financial support of Fapesp (2018/24293-0, 2023/14353-4).
 Research developed with the help of Coaraci Supercomputer (2019/17874-0).